microsoft/mu_plus/DfciPkg/Docs/Scenarios/DfciScenarios.md

 ### Online Recovery via the Autopilot Service

 The Recovery REST interface includes machine identities.
-Before transferring machine identities, the server's authenticity should be verified against DFCI_SETTING_ID__DFCI_HTTPS_CERT.
+Before transferring machine identities, the server's authenticity should be verified against DFCI_PRIVATE_SETTING_ID__DFCI_HTTPS_CERT.
 After authenticating the server, the network traffic, including machine identities, are kept private by HTTPS encryption.
-But wait, there's more... the server certificate is updated regularly, so UEFI must first ensure it has the up-to-date DFCI_SETTING_ID__DFCI_HTTPS_CERT.
-DFCI_SETTING_ID__DFCI_BOOTSTRAP_URL provides a REST API to download a signed settings packet containing DFCI_SETTING_ID__DFCI_HTTPS_CERT.
+But wait, there's more... the server certificate is updated regularly, so UEFI must first ensure it has the up-to-date DFCI_PRIVATE_SETTING_ID__DFCI_HTTPS_CERT.
+DFCI_PRIVATE_SETTING_ID__DFCI_BOOTSTRAP_URL provides a REST API to download a signed settings packet containing DFCI_PRIVATE_SETTING_ID__DFCI_HTTPS_CERT.
 For this workflow, the server is not authenticated, but the payload will be authenticated prior to consumption.

 ### Unknown Certificate Enrollment